ULL-MII-SYTWS/vuepress-apuntes/docs/src/assets/practicas/nextjs/react/useref.md

 The  `inputValue` state declared at line 6 holds the current value of the `input` field, and `setInputValue` is used at line 20 (coming from 42) to update this value as the user types.

+The combination of `useRef` and `useEffect` allows the component to keep track of the previous value of `count` without causing additional re-renders.

 Now when you click the **Increment** button, the count increases, and the previous count is displayed.
 If you write a number in the input field and click the **Set Count** button, the count is set to the input value, and the previous count is displayed.